JQuist/rabobank-to-YNAB/README.md

-Rabobank bank statement to YNAB file format.
+Rabobank bank statement to YNAB.
 =================
 This script formats the Dutch Rabobank CSV format for bank statements so it can be imported by YouNeedABudget.